cea-trust-platform/trust-documentation/doc/source/srcs/num_meth/discretisation/vef/index.rst

 Finite Element Basis
 ~~~~~~~~~~~~~~~~~~~~

-Historically, the VFE method was presented with the Crouzeix-Raviart basis.
+Historically, the VEF method was presented with the Crouzeix-Raviart basis.
 The full vector of the velocity is evaluated at the center of the faces of each tetrahedron.
 Within each cell, the pressure is a constant evaluated by its value at the center of the cell.
 Let's pose
 :math:`(\phi_f)_{f\in \mathcal{I}_{\text{f}}}` the velocity basis (i.e. :math:`\phi_f(\boldsymbol{x_{f'}}) = \delta_{f,f'}`) and :math:`(\mathbb{I}_{K_k})_{k\in {\mathcal{I}_K}}` the pressure basis (see :numref:`fig:triangle_vef`).
 Each discrete velocity vector
 :math:`\boldsymbol{u}_h` and pressure :math:`p_h` can be expressed with the following linear combination.